tomdionysus/foaas/README.md

 ## /chainsaw/:name/:from

 Will return content of the form 'Fuck me gently with a chainsaw, :name.
 Do I look like Mother Teresa? - :from', e.g. /chainsaw/Chris/Heather will return 'Fuck me gently with a chainsaw, Chris.
-Do I look like Mother Teresa? - Heather
+Do I look like Mother Teresa? - Heather'.

+## /outside/:name/:from

+Will return content of the form ':name, why don't you go outside and play hide-and-go-fuck-yourself? - :from', e.g. /outside/BigBrother/TheWorld will return 'BigBrother, why don't you go outside and play hide-and-go-fuck-yourself? - TheWorld'.

 ## /:thing/:from